 Protect Yourself From Risk Of DUI Injuries

-According to Mothers Against Drunk Driving (MADD), 50% of all New Year’s Day car crashes are caused by one of the drivers being intoxicated.
-In addition to the increased risk, an estimated 30,000 people will be injured or killed as a result of these crashes.
+According to Mothers Against Drunk Driving (MADD), 50% of all New Year’s Day car accidents are caused by one of the drivers being intoxicated.
+In addition to the increased risk, an estimated 30,000 people will be injured or killed as a result of these accidents.
 This makes New Year’s Eve and New Year’s Day two of the most dangerous driving days throughout the year, nationwide.